forrestkirby/flipcard-element/README.md

 ## To-do

-- add js function to calculate and set height of the element if size of back card exceeds size of front card (?)
+- add (optional) was to handle height of the element if size of back card exceeds size of front card (?)

 ## About